farnsolo/GUI_Chat/Key-value Database/README.md

 ## About
-The Key-value Database stores Server name - IP pair values The database is designed to emulate the functions of a Domain Name Server The goal is to have real-time list of online servers from which the user can connect to.
+The Key-value Database stores Server name - IP pair values <br />
+The database is designed to emulate the functions of a Domain Name Server <br />
+The goal is to have real-time list of online servers from which the user can connect to. <br />
-The user should also be able to create up to 5 servers from their IP address
+The user should also be able to create up to 5 servers from their IP address <br />